Watch the video above and talk about it with a group or mentor. Learn more.

 - Racial divisiveness has not gone away, and it is a topic Christians need to address.

-- Eric suggests that the first step toward healing is listening both as individuals and as a society.
+- The first step toward healing is listening both as individuals and as a society.
 Often, people “listen” so they can give a rebuttal instead of listening to understand and empathize.

 - James 1:19 teaches Christians to be slow to speak and quick to listen.

-- Eric’s father taught him to “just come home” when it came to interactions with police officers.
-Bryan’s father never had to have a conversation with him about this issue.
+- Many black men are taught to “just come home” when it came to interactions with police officers.
+This is not a situation many white men ever have to experience.

-- Did anything about this conversation between Pastors Eric and Bryan make you uncomfortable?
+- Did anything about this conversation make you uncomfortable?
 Explain.

 - Have you ever “listened” to give a rebuttal, either in conversation or to something in the media?
 Explain.